Pilipinas Got Talent: Golden Buzzer

-In season 5, the golden buzzer was introduced.
-Placed at the center of the judges' table, each judge has a chance to press it to send an act straight to the semifinals.
-It can be only pressed by a judge once per season.
-In season 6, the host(s) were finally given an opportunity to press the Golden Buzzer (as one) only once during the auditions.
+Introduced on the fifth season, the Golden Buzzer has the ability to send a contestant or act to proceed immediately to the semi-finals, skipping the Judges' Cull phase.
+Represented by a golden button that is placed at the center of the judges' table, each judge has a chance to press the Golden Buzzer only once per season.
+The hosts were given an opportunity to press the Golden Buzzer as one only once during the auditions, starting on the sixth season.

 Since the introduction of the golden buzzer, winners of the respective seasons have received it during their audition.
-Season 6 is the only season where all golden buzzer acts proceeded to the finals.
+Season 6 is currently the only season where all golden buzzer acts proceeded to the finals.